 Skip to contents

 The wbwdi package provides a modern and flexible interface for accessing the World Bank’s World Development Indicators (WDI).
-With wbwdi, you can download data for multiple indicators and geographies in a single function call, benefit from progress bars, and receive the output in a tidy data format, making it ideal for further analysis with other data sources.
+With wbwdi, you can download data for multiple indicators and entities in a single function call, benefit from progress bars, and receive the output in a tidy data format, making it ideal for further analysis with other data sources.

 Listing Supported Indicators